pollyweb-org/pollyweb-docs/3 🤝 Use Cases/03 🧳 Travel/03 🧳 Travel by train 🚂/02 🚂 Customer @ Station/22 Pass gates 1 person.md

-How to go through the train station's gates?
+Go through the train station gates with a single ticket 🚂 --
---

 | Service | Prompt | User